jdidion/xphyle/README.md

 * Function annotations: pylint does not properly handle whitespace around function annotations (https://github.com/PyCQA/pylint/issues/238).
 * White space on empty lines: we use white space as a visual guide to the structure of the code.
 Each blank line should have whitespace matching the indent level of the next non-blank line.
+* Checks that are arbitrary/overly restrictive (see .pylintrc for full list)